Skip to main content

 HOW DARE HE?
 ESCAPADES OF THE KENYAN CRAZY STREET FOODS.

-So about today, can we be a bit casual and talk about the streets?
+So, about today, can we be casual and talk about the streets?
 Shall we?
-Yes we shall.
+Yes, we shall.

 And I'm like 🙄🙄🤷🏿♂🤷🏿♂🤓 anything healthy??
 What do you mean anything healthy?
 Then a deep voice inside of me begins to shout at him saying "Lost!"
 "Lost!"
 "Lost!"
 I kept peeping at him just to make sure that he is okay and not otherwise.
 Well, I didn't have a problem with that question Naaah.. far be it from the truth.